Vasily Sopromadze: Life and Business career

-From the years 1985 to 1987 Vasily Sopromadze has passed a way from a foreman up to the chief of a site at Trust No 6 Glavleningradstroy.
-In 1987 he was appointed the chief engineer of the Fourth Research-and-Production Enterprise of Association "Restorer" and in 1988 was elected as its director.
-In 1989 Vasily Sopromadze has established and headed "ITUS" (ITaly rUSsia) until 1996.
+From 1985 to 1987, Vasily Sopromadze advanced from foreman to site manager at Trust No 6 Glavleningradstroy.
+In 1987, he was appointed chief engineer of the Fourth Research-and-Production Enterprise of Association "Restorer" and in 1988, was elected as its director.
+In 1989, Vasily Sopromadze established and headed "ITUS" (ITaly rUSsia) until 1996.

-Between 1996 and 1998 he has supervised a number of large enterprises of Georgia.
-From 1998 Vasily Sopromadze founded and headed Corporation S LLC, leading property development corporation in Saint-Petersburg, Russian Federation, developing extensive residential and commercial buildings predominantly in Tsentralny.
+Between 1996 and 1998, he supervised a number of large enterprises of Georgia.
+From 1998, Vasily Sopromadze founded and headed Corporation S LLC, a leading property development corporation in Saint-Petersburg, Russian Federation.
+The firm developed extensive residential and commercial buildings predominantly in Tsentralny.

-In 2012 Vasily Sopromadze founded a supermarket chain "Fresco" in Georgia.
+In 2012, Vasily Sopromadze founded the supermarket chain "Fresco" in Georgia.
 Fresco has eight locations across Georgia and many areas of Tbilisi, such as Varketili, Mukhiani, Ortachala, Saburtalo, Chugureti and Sanzona.

-In 2015, company planned to develop and launch four more supermarkets.
+In 2015, the company announced plans to develop and launch four more supermarkets.

 Family life

 Vasily Sopromadze is married with two children, son and a daughter.